[Based on the re-revelation I had on 12-11-15]

 Again, I ask, what’s keeping you from having the best life possible?
 It’s because you aren’t loving the Lord your God with all your heart and your mind and your strength.

-God probably won’t give you a kingdom and riches and supernatural powers for battle like he chose to do with David, but you can experience just as much of the love and presence and providence of God.
+God probably won’t give you a kingdom and supernatural powers for battle like he chose to do with David, but He could!
+And you can experience just as much of the love and presence and providence of God.
 And if you are being used by God just as much as David, then it doesn’t matter what that actually looks like, it’ll feel the exact same inside.

 Pt.
-2 on Trusting God, as stemming from love.
+2 on Trusting God, as stemming from the love of a perfect heart.

 1 John 4:18: “Perfect love casts out fear.”